Skip to main content

 C = £5,000 (sale proceeds) + £35,000 (value of part retained) = £40,000

-However, if Jenny had made no other capital gains in the same tax year, she would not want to use the small part disposals of land rules, as the £3,750 gain would fall within her annual capital gains exempt amount.
-This would mean she would keep a higher base cost to set against any future disposal of the remaining 4 acres, possibly minimising a future CGT liability.
+However, if Jenny had made no other capital gains in the same tax year, she would not want to use the small part disposals of land rules, as the £2,750 gain would fall within her annual capital gains exempt amount – which we discuss below.
+This would mean she would keep a higher base cost to set against any future disposal of the remaining 4 acres, possibly minimising a future capital gains tax liability.

 The annual exempt amount

-Each tax year, most individuals who are resident in the UK are allowed to make a certain amount of capital gains before they have to pay CGT.
-This is because they are entitled to an annual tax-free allowance, called the annual exempt amount (AEA).
+Each tax year, most individuals who are resident in the UK are allowed to make a certain amount of capital gains before they have to pay capital gains tax.
+This is because they are entitled to an annual tax-free allowance, called the annual exempt amount (also known as AEA).
 It is also sometimes referred to as the annual exemption.

 2023/24 £6,000